UTAustin-SwarmLab/Neuro-Symbolic-Video-Search-Temporal-Logic/README.md

 ## System Setup and Execution Guide

-**Note that we've opted out the system run with the TLV dataset in the current version.
+**Note that we’ve opted out of running the system with the TLV dataset in the current version.
 If you're interested in running the code with TLV dataset, please use `v1.0.0` version.
-All versions after `v1.0.0` only supports for the real video.**
+All versions after `v1.0.0` only support real videos.**

 ## Running the System